Goldbach's conjecture: In popular culture

+Goldbach's conjecture is featured as the main topic of research of the eponymous character Marguerite in the 2023 French-Swiss film Marguerite's Theorem.

+Formal statement

-Each of the three conjectures above has a natural analog in terms of the modern definition of a prime, under which 1 is excluded.
+Each of the three conjectures has a natural analog in terms of the modern definition of a prime, under which 1 is excluded.
 A modern version of the first conjecture is:

 A modern version of the marginal conjecture is:

 And a modern version of Goldbach's older conjecture of which Euler reminded him is:

 These modern versions might not be entirely equivalent to the corresponding original statements.
 For example, if there were an even integer N = p + 1 larger than 4, for p a prime, that could not be expressed as the sum of two primes in the modern sense, then it would be a counterexample to the modern version of the third conjecture (without being a counterexample to the original version).
 The modern version is thus probably stronger (but in order to confirm that, one would have to prove that the first version, freely applied to any positive even integer n, could not possibly rule out the existence of such a specific counterexample N).
 In any case, the modern statements have the same relationships with each other as the older statements did.
 That is, the second and third modern statements are equivalent, and either implies the first modern statement.